Home Reverse Shoulder Replacement

 Reverse Shoulder Replacement Risks, Complications and Device Concerns

 Reverse shoulder replacement is a common procedure for patients with rotator cuff damage, but some implants have been recalled or linked to serious complications that required additional surgery.
-Some people filed lawsuits after their device failed and injured them.
+Some people filed lawsuits after their devices failed and injured them.

 A reverse shoulder replacement is a surgical procedure that uses artificial implants, such as a ball and socket, to mimic the shoulder joint.